FireWire: History and development

-Apple first included onboard FireWire in some of its 1999 Macintosh models (though it had been a build-to-order option on some models since 1997), and most Apple Macintosh computers manufactured from 2000 through 2011 included FireWire ports.
+Apple first included onboard FireWire in some of its 1999 Mac models (though it had been a build-to-order option on some Macintosh models since 1997), and most Apple Mac computers manufactured from 2000 through 2011 included FireWire ports.
 However, in February 2011, Apple introduced its first Mac with Thunderbolt, which superseded FireWire.
 Apple released its last computers with FireWire in 2012.
-By 2014, Thunderbolt had become a standard feature across Apple's entire line of computers (later with the exception of the 12-inch MacBook introduced in 2015, which featured only a sole USB-C port), effectively becoming the spiritual successor to FireWire in the Apple ecosystem.
-Apple's last Mac products with FireWire, the Thunderbolt Display and 2012 13-inch MacBook Pro, were discontinued in 2016.
+By 2014, Thunderbolt had become a standard feature across Apple's entire line of computers (with some exceptions), effectively becoming the spiritual successor to FireWire in the Apple ecosystem.
+Apple's last Mac products with FireWire, the Apple Thunderbolt Display and 2012 13-inch MacBook Pro, were discontinued in 2016.
 Apple sold a Thunderbolt to FireWire adapter, with a single FireWire 800 port, until 2023.
 A separate adapter was required to use it with Thunderbolt 3.

 Sony's implementation of the system, i.LINK, used a smaller connector with only four signal conductors, omitting the two conductors that provide power for devices in favor of a separate power connector.
 This style was later added into the 1394a amendment.
 This port is sometimes labeled S100 or S400 to indicate speed in Mbit/s.

 The system was commonly used to connect data storage devices and DV (digital video) cameras, but was also popular in industrial systems for machine vision and professional audio systems.
 Many users preferred it over the more common USB 2.0 for its then greater effective speed and power distribution capabilities.
 Benchmarks show that the sustained data transfer rates are higher for FireWire than for USB 2.0, but lower than USB 3.0.
 Results are marked on Apple Mac OS X but more varied on Microsoft Windows.

 Patent considerations

-Implementation of IEEE 1394 is said to require use of 261 issued international patents held by ten corporations.
-Use of these patents requires licensing; use without license generally constitutes patent infringement.
-Companies holding IEEE 1394 IP formed a patent pool with MPEG LA, LLC as the license administrator, to whom they licensed patents.
-MPEG LA sublicenses these patents to providers of equipment implementing IEEE 1394.
-Under the typical patent pool license, a royalty of US$0.25 per unit is payable by the manufacturer upon the manufacture of each 1394 finished product; no royalties are payable by users.
+Implementation of IEEE 1394 was said to require the use of 261 issued international patents held by 10 corporations.
+Use of these patents required licensing; use without license generally constituted patent infringement.
+A licensing administrator sub-licensed these patents to providers of equipment implementing IEEE 1394.
+Under the typical patent pool license, a royalty of US$0.25 per unit was payable by the manufacturer upon the manufacture of each 1394 finished product; no royalties were payable by users.

+Companies holding IEEE 1394 intellectual property formed a patent pool with MPEG LA as the license administrator, to whom they licensed patents.
 The last of the patents, MY 120654 by Sony, expired on November 30, 2020.
-As of 30 November 2020, the following are patent holders of the IEEE 1394 standard, as listed in the patent pool managed by MPEG LA.
+As of that date, the following were patent holders of the IEEE 1394 standard, as listed in the patent pool then managed by MPEG LA, which has been defunct since 2023.